BitGo

 The company offers a multisignature bitcoin wallet service, where keys are divided among a number of owners to manage risk.
 Generally, BitGo wallets have three keys: one held by BitGo, and two held by the wallet's owner.
 Wallets can be configured in both hot and cold configurations, as well as non-custodial and custodial configurations.

 BitGo also serves as the sole custodian for bitcoin that people deposit to receive a tokenized form of that bitcoin known as Wrapped Bitcoin or WBTC that can be exchanged on the Ethereum blockchain.

 History

+Early growth and development (2014–2017)

 In June 2014 the company received US$12 million in venture capital funding led by Redpoint Ventures.

 In January 2015 BitGo announced the general availability of their Platform API.
 The following month the company bought an insurance policy from XL Catlin against theft from its wallets.